dianavile/Code-Notes/Promises.md

 - This is so much easier!

 __Course Stages:__
-1. Wrapping.
+1. Wrapping stage= `the syntax of constructing promises`.
-2. Thening.
+2. Thening stage =
-3. Catching.
+3. Catching stage =
-4. Chaining.
+4. Chaining stage =

 __States:__
 1. Fulfilled (Resolved). => The action related to the promise succeeded.